Knowledge Hub

 Key legal rules to follow include the following:

-• Consumer Rights Act 2015: This law sets out various rights and remedies for consumers when purchasing goods or services online.
-For instance, it aims to ensure that products meet certain standards of quality, are fit for purpose, and match their description.
+The Consumer Rights Act 2015 outlines various rights and remedies available to consumers when purchasing goods or services online.
+For instance, it aims to ensure that products meet specific standards of quality, are fit for purpose, and accurately match their descriptions.
 For example, consumers are entitled to a refund if goods are faulty.

-• Consumer Contracts Regulations 2013: These regulations govern contracts concluded at a distance, including online transactions.
+The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 govern contracts concluded at a distance, including online transactions.
 They require businesses to provide consumers with clear and comprehensive pre-contract information, including details about the goods or services, pricing, delivery arrangements, and cancellation rights.
 Consumers also have a statutory cooling-off period of 14 days during which they can cancel their order without penalty unless exceptions apply.

-• Electronic Commerce Regulations 2002: These regulations apply to businesses engaged in electronic commerce, imposing requirements on the need for certain information to consumers before and after the conclusion of a contract.
+The Electronic Commerce Regulations 2002 apply to businesses engaged in electronic commerce, imposing requirements for specific information to be provided to consumers before and after the conclusion of a contract.
 Businesses must provide clear and accessible information about their identity, contact details, pricing, and terms and conditions.

 Effective distance selling requires strict compliance with these legal requirements and will help your business ensure transparency, fairness, and consumer protection throughout the transaction process.